Mainstay Hail - Parametric Insurance For Dealerships

 What is the claims process?

 If a hailstorm event occurs and you suffer any damage, please call your insurance broker and let them know.
 They will then raise this with us and we will evaluate the information provided by the onsite Hailios units.
 If the size of the Hail stones were greater than 3cm we will issue a Mainstay Hail Claims Declaration form for you to complete, confirming there is damage at your dealership.
-Mainstay Underwriting will arrange for the cash payout to be made, as per your policy wording.
+Mainstay Underwriting will work with the insurer to arrange for the cash payout to be made, as per your policy wording.
 Mainstay Underwriting will also provide you information on our partner, the Hail Response Team, a professional Paint and Dent Removal company that will assist you with a hail repair team to repair your vehicles.

 Please remember that the maximum benefit paid will be as per the payout figure of your policy, not the indemnity value to repair the vehicles.